 The pre-arrival and internship matching process that are designed to improve the process, add transparency, and empower the student intern:

 - You will receive a welcome email from your TWC pre-arrival advisor.
 You will be invited to join the TWC Canvas page, and complete a pre-arrival assignment.
 Once that is complete, you will be able to schedule your first pre-arrival advising session.

-- This site is also where you will find information on your housing agreement & paying your housing deposit, the TWC Course Guide, academic expectations and dress code, and other important information.
+- The Canvas site is also where you will find loads of helpful information, including the TWC housing agreement, how to pay your housing deposit, the TWC Course Guide, academic expectations and dress code, and other important information.

-- Please keep them informed of any changes to your plans, goals, or requests.
+- Please keep your pre-arrival advisor informed of any changes to your plans, goals, or requests.

-- As your TWC semester nears, internship site supervisors who have reviewed your application materials and think you'd be a good intern for their agency or office will call you to schedule a telephone interview.
+- As your TWC semester nears, the employers to whom you have applied will review your application materials.
+If they think you'd be a good intern for their agency or office they will call you to schedule a short, remote interview.

-- It is vital that you monitor your referrals online and research each employer and interviewer before the interview.
+- It is vital that you research each employer and interviewer you've selected before the interview.

 - Take advantage of any offer to do a mock phone interview with TWC staff and be open to their feedback.

-- Arrange the interview during private time in a place where you know you have a good connection and will not be disturbed.
+- Arrange the interview during private time in a place where you know you have a good connection and will not be disturbed or distracted.

 - Be as prepared and as professional as you would be for an in-person job interview.
-Dress professionally, have your resume out, ake notes, have questions ready.
+Dress professionally, have your resume out, take notes, have questions ready.

 - Send thank you notes or emails within 24 hours.

 Employers want to know: